ArgonDesign/alogic/doc/fsms.md

 ```

-The `fence` block is particularly useful for computing combinatorial signals
+The `fence` block is particularly useful for computing combinational signals
 dependent on local state.
 In the above example, as variable `s` is always
 assigned at the beginning of every cycle (it is assigned in the `fence` block
-and is not under a conditional), it can be implemented as a combinatorial
+and is not under a conditional), it can be implemented as a combinational
 signal, with no flip-flop allocated for storing it's value.

 <p align="center">